Features of android operating system

 The Android operating system supports a built-in infrared transmitter, allowing you to use your phone or tablet as a remote control.

 Android OS basic screen provides a beautiful and intuitive user interface.
-You can create a awesome UI Screen in Android
+You can create an awesome UI Screen in Android

-SQLite a lightweight relational database, is used for data storage purpose , and also used system memory and share preferences and Now that used ROOM Database for local store
+SQLite a lightweight relational database, is used for data storage purposes, and also used system memory and share preferences and Now that used ROOM Database for local store

-Widgets are resizable, so users can expand them to show more content and save space. automatic resiz screen in android according to screen size.
+Widgets are resizable, so users can expand them to show more content and save space. automatic resize screen in android according to screen size.
 From time to time Android add more feature on every updated version basically android is launched 2 new Android version is very years